opentable/otj-server/README.md

 The connection limit lets you set an absolute maximum of concurrent connections to your service.
 You can use it judiciously to protect your server from being overwhelmed, particularly in conjunction with the LowResourceMonitor.

+**Note**: Usage of this feature may not work well in Platform 3, given the readiness probe can fail as a result.
+We are studying this matter - currently our recommendation would be if you are experimenting with this feature to set the failureThreshold much higher - say 10.
+Probably a better long term solution is for us to experiment with separating the Probe web server port and the main application.

 Default configuration:
 ```
 # enabled at all? default is no
 ot.server.connection-limit.enabled=false
 # stop accepting connections when this limit is hit.
+# clients connecting will get an ECONNREFUSED
 ot.server.connection-limit.limit=500
+# optional, defines a timeout on each connector when the limit is reached
+# This will drop ACTIVE connections.
+ot.server.connection-limit.timeout=PT10S
 ```

 Copyright (C) 2022 OpenTable, Inc.